tuva-health/docs/docs/welcome.md

 After working in healthcare data for more than a decade we decided to focus all of our attention on solving the healthcare data transformation problem for the entire healthcare industry.
 After thinking about the problem deeply, we realized the right approach needed 3 things to be successful.

-1. **Open Peer Review:** As previously mentioned, the status quo in our industry is a closed approach that prevents us from being able to compare different approaches.
+1. **Open peer review:** As previously mentioned, the status quo in our industry is a closed approach that prevents us from being able to compare different approaches.
 Our goal is to figure out the best way to do healthcare data transformation, and the only way we will figure out the best way is through open peer review and feedback.

 2. **Code that anyone can run:** Today the majority of methodologies are written in english (e.g. methodology PDFs, journal articles, etc.) and are not available as code.
 For the ones that are available as code they are often written in archane languages like SAS.

-3. **Contributions from anyone needed to benefit everyone:** Again, the closed status quo of our industry means that any time someone builds something new the vast majority of healthcare organizations do not benefit.
+3. **Contributions from anyone should benefit everyone:** Again, the closed status quo of our industry means that any time someone builds something new the vast majority of healthcare organizations do not benefit.

-Based on these principles it was immediately clear that an open source approach would be the only possible approach.
+From these principles it became clear that an open source approach would be the only possible approach.

 The Tuva Project is our open source solution to the healthcare data transformation problem.
 We're excited to work and partner with those in the healthcare industry that are committed to leveraging healthcare data to its fullest potential in an open and transparent manner for the benefit of patients, providers, and the entire ecosystem.